sshelll/resume/template/resume.typ

   - *Refactoring the Search System*.
 Reduced the query latency(from 500ms+ to 100ms+).
   - *Auth System*.
 Developed an ABAC + RBAC auth system to handle the complex permission requirements(more than 100 different permissions in use) within the ATS.
   - *MutiGeo Retrofit*.
 Participated in the retrofit of the system to support multi-geo(currently 2 geos) deployment, which addressed the data sovereignty issues of the company.
-  - *Data Encryption*.
-Implemented the data encryption module to protect the sensitive data of the users in databases.
 ]

 == Misc